 Reputable CBD oil manufacturers will tell you where they acquired their hemp or cannabidiol.
 Some grow the hemp themselves and some purchase it or the oil from someone else.
 Either way, you should be told where it was grown so you can be sure it came from a country with safety regulations.

 You want your CBD oil product to contain as few ingredients as possible and only ones that are necessary and safe.
 Most CBD oil manufacturers boast that their products are all-natural, but it's also quite possible to find ones that are all organic.

 Innovations from Innovet

-At Innovet, we specialize in addressing hard-to-treat pet ailments.
+At Innovet, we specialize in addressing hard-to-treat pet ailments and how to best help your pet.
 This means looking at all the ways traditional and current solutions are not effective enough.
 If your dog with canine leptospirosis has a unique need that is not addressed by traditional treatments or CBD oil products that are already on the market, let us know so we can try to help.

 Sara Redding Ochoa, DVM was raised in north Louisiana.
 She graduated from LA Tech in 2011 with a degree in animal science.
 She then moved to Grenada West Indies for veterinary school.
 She completed her clinical year at Louisiana State University and graduated in 2015 from St. George’s University.
 Since veterinary school she has been working at a small animal and exotic veterinary clinic in east Texas, where she has experience treating all species that walk in the hospital.
 In her free time, she likes to travel with her husband Greg, bake yummy desserts and spend time with her 4-legged fur kids, a dog Ruby, a cat Oliver James “OJ”, a rabbit BamBam and a tortoise MonkeyMan.